robotology-playground/WBI-Toolbox/README.md

    * `Ts`        =  `0.10`           (for example)
    * `ROBOT_DOF` =  `25`             (in the case of `icub`/`icubGazeboSim`.
 For `iCubHeidelberg01` it's 15 e.g.)
 * At this point you can run your simulation.
+* **IMPORTANT** For your simulations you might want to drop into your simulink model the `ySynchronizer` block which will synchronize the simulation time with the yarp time, given a specified period `Ts`.
+For this to work you need to first define the environmental variable `$YARP_CLOCK=/clock`, launch `yarpserver` and finally gazebo as `gazebo -s libgazebo_yarp_clock.so` (remember to update your `gazebo-yarp-plugins` repository with the latest version).
+The rest works as usual.

 Shall you find any issue or problem, please feel free to submit an issue with the proper label and it will be addressed as soon as possible.
 -------------------------------------------------------------------------------------------------------------